gnotaras/wordpress-add-meta-tags/readme.txt

 <br /><br />

-However, the developer still uses this plugin, so, it will continue to work, but only critical issues, such as PHP errors or very important metadata issues, will be fixed in future releases.
+However, the developer still uses this plugin, so, it will continue to receive maintenance updates, but only for critical issues, such as PHP errors or very important metadata issues.
 Thank you for your understanding.

+<br /><br />

+Also, please note that Add-Meta-Tags is not for sale.

 <br /><br />